Skip to content

 4. Define the identity provider name as aws_sso;

-5. Upload the metadata document downloaded during application configuration;
+5. Upload the metadata document downloaded when configuring the application;

 8. Click confirm.

-For more configuration details, refer to SSO Management.
+For more configuration details here, refer to SSO Management.

 6. Login Verification

-2. Select the application created on the AWS side from the list;
+2. Select the application created on the AWS side in the list;

 5. Successful login.